Implementation Teams

 Community Investment

 The Philadelphia MMRC's 2020 report identified tackling root causes of health inequities within the healthcare system as a priority, advocating for investment in Community-Based Organizations (CBOs) as a key strategy.
 Recognizing the pivotal role of CBOs in advancing maternal health equity, the OVA established the Community Investment implementation team to address this recommendation.
 The Community Investment team is comprised of people involved in maternal health spaces and with personal pregnancy and birth experiences.
-Following a comprehensive needs assessment conducted in 2022 which underscored the importance of capacity-building for ensuring sustainability for CBOs, the team launched a technical assistance mini-grant program, with the first cohort concluding in Spring 2024.
+Following a comprehensive needs assessment conducted in 2022 which underscored the importance of capacity-building for ensuring sustainability for CBOs, the team launched a technical assistance mini-grant program.

 Community Investment 2023 Report